The Voice of God

 We usually know what is best for our lives deep down inside.
 There is just so much noise, distractions, stress, and pressures from other people that we do not feel very close to God or have the ability to “listen” with the ears of our heart.
 Holiness, direction, and guidance from God, is not just for saints and prophets.
 God wants each of us to enter into a deeper relationship with Him and most especially, with His Son, Jesus.

 The next time you feel a gentle tugging on your heart, it may be a call from the Lord to come away for awhile and speak with Him.
 He has something He needs to talk to you about.
 Like any good relationship though, it is always a good thing to seek His company when you have something on your mind or on your heart.
 God is always there to care about you and listen to you, when you approach Him in silence, solitude, and prayer with the words of Samuel, “Speak Lord, for your servant is listening.”
 (1 Samuel 3:10)

-God bless you!
+God love and bless you!

 Sr. Kathleen Fitzpatrick, IHM